 Finding the Cause

-To completely eliminate damp, you will need to find its source – although a Building Survey will most likely have identified it for you.
+In order to completely eliminate dampness in a property, you will need to find its source – and a Building Survey is an excellent tool to help identify this for you.
 Blocked gutters, missing roof tiles or damaged brickwork are common culprits, as are leaking internal pipes.
-Your Building Survey documentation should also advise the best way to deal with the damp and include repair cost estimates, giving you all the information you need to decide whether the property is worth it, or not.
+Your Building Survey report should also advise the best way to deal with the dampness and include estimates for repair costs, giving you all the information you need to decide whether or not the property purchase is worth progressing.

 Contact us

-If you’re having trouble with damp or need a surveyor to help you find the cause, we can help.
-We are a long established firm of Chartered Surveyors working across South Devon, with extensive experience in carrying out building surveys to find damp and more.
-Get in touch with our friendly team today on (01626) 335008 or email us at admin@hammondandshaw.com for a free quote and to see how we can help.
+If you’re having trouble with dampness in a property or need a surveyor to help you find the cause, H&S Surveyors can help.
+As a long-established firm of Chartered Surveyors operating across South Devon, our team has extensive experience carrying out building surveys to find dampness and other property defects and issues.
+Get in touch with our friendly team today at (01626) 335008 or email us at admin@hammondandshaw.com for a free quote and to see how we can help.